 You can use rendering properties to meet these requirements.
 Create a data template to represent the data in the footer, and create an item based on this data template for each of the managed Web sites.
 Pass the appropriate footer item as the data source to the footer rendering for each managed Web site.

-&lt;sup>4 For more information about devices, see the Presentation Component Reference manual at http://sdn.sitecore.net/Reference/Sitecore%206/Presentation%20Component%20Reference.aspx.
+http://sdn.sitecore.net/Reference/Sitecore%206/Presentation%20Component%20API%20Cookbook.aspx